 3.2 Complexity.
 Due to the large space of possible behaviors, it is possible that we will need a larger dataset in order to have enough statistical power.
-In this case we will collect more data, possibly focusing only on less conditions (e.g., less M:F ratios, focusing on less pC1 subgroups).
+In this case we will collect more data, potentially focusing only on more restricted conditions (e.g., smaller M:F ratios, focusing on fewer pC1 subgroups).
 We may also need to modulate the fly number or density.
-We collected preliminary datasets in both setups and are now analyzing it to make a better estimation.
-The opposite is also possible - if data analysis will turn out to be faster than expected, we will consider testing more manipulations in Aim 2 - including the addition of optogenetic inactivation experiments.
+We have collected preliminary datasets in both setups and are now analyzing these data in order to make a better estimation.
+The opposite is also possible - if data analyses turn out to be faster than expected, we will consider testing more manipulations in Aim 2 - including the addition of optogenetic inactivation experiments.

-Expected Significance and broader impact
+Expected Significance and Broader Impact

-Social decisions are critical to our daily lives, and are associated with varied psychiatric and neurological disorders.
-This work is expected to push our understanding of the neural basis underlying social decisions to naturalistic scenarios.
-Reductionistic experiments with pairs or triplets of flies contributed significantly to our understanding of social decisions in flies, particularly in the context of mating and aggression.
+Social decisions are critical to our daily lives, and are closely tied to the pathogenesis of various neuropsychiatric disorders.
+This work is expected to advance our understanding of the neural basis underlying social decisions in naturalistic scenarios.
+Reductionistic experiments with pairs or triplets of flies have contributed significantly to our understanding of social decisions in flies, particularly in the context of mating and aggression.
 Here we aim to use modern recording and analysis methods to extend our understanding to more naturalistic scenarios.
-We expect this work to reveal new hypotheses of how flies make social decisions in naturalistic environments and how these decisions are controlled by the activation of specific cell types.
-This work will pave the road for future studies - by us and others - focusing on specific observation, testing more experimental conditions and most importantly - manipulating other cell types, in order to reveal how nervous systems make social decisions in the environments they were evolved in.
+We expect this work to reveal new hypotheses regarding how flies make social decisions in naturalistic environments and how these decisions are controlled by the activation of specific cell types.
+This work will pave the road for future studies by us and others that are focused on specific observations, the testing of additional experimental conditions, and, most importantly manipulating other cell types.
+These efforts will reveal how the nervous system ultimately makes social decisions in nervous systems make social decisions in the contexts in which they evolved.

 References